01 of 09

 If this is not done, the stand-up figure will not be perfectly aligned vertically, causing it to be unsightly and lopsided.

 Depending on the canvas, thread, and stitches used in working the design, you may need to add a thin layer of extra sizing or multipurpose craft glue on the back of the blocked needlework to further stiffen and firm-up the canvas before finishing.
 Make sure that it is completely dry before taking the next step.

 Cut the Backing and Measure the Base of the Figure

 - Next, trim the blocked needlepoint front to within 1/2" of the stitching.
 You will need this 1/2" seam allowance for finishing.

 - Using the trimmed needlepoint front as a pattern, cut the same shape from the backing fabric.
-Backing fabric is usually medium to heavy weight like velveteen, corduroy, ultra-suede and some home interior fabrics.
+The backing fabric is usually medium to heavy-weight like velveteen, corduroy, ultra-suede, and some home interior fabrics.

 - Measure the bottom stitched edge of the needlepoint (see above image).
 Do not include the 1/2" seam allowance in your measurement.